By Audley Japan specialist Rachael

 Each part of Japan has its own Obon celebrations — all involving a copious amount of fireworks — so I find it best to check what’s on in the locality of your trip before departing.
 Visiting Japan during the Obon festival also ties in nicely with climbing Mount Fuji, which is only possible during July and August.

 Daimonji festival: guiding ancestors back to the spirit world (August)

-While in Kyoto, I was able to see a full programme of Obon celebrations, including temple blessings, dance performances and families gathering to clean and decorate family graves.
+While in Kyoto, I was able to see a full program of Obon celebrations, including temple blessings, dance performances and families gathering to clean and decorate family graves.

 Each town performs a ceremony to say goodbye to ancestral spirits and Kyoto’s is particularly impressive.
 Five huge fires are lit on the hills surrounding the city, to guide the ancestors back to the spirit world.
 Each fire is laid out in the shape of a Japanese character or symbol, including a giant torii gate and the character Myō/Hō (referring to Buddhist teachings).

 The festival is officially called Gozan no Okuribi.
-To local people it’s the Diamonji Festival after the largest and most visible fire, which is in the shape of the character diamonji meaning ‘large’ or ‘great’.
+To local people it’s the Daimonji Festival after the largest and most visible fire, which is in the shape of the character daimonji meaning ‘large’ or ‘great’.